Extra-Creativity/OpenGLFramework/README.md

 What we use in C++17：

-+ structure binding, for getting pair/tuple return value.
++ structured binding, for getting the pair/tuple return value.

-+ Class template argument deduction (CTAD), to reduce code of some unnecessary type.
++ Class template argument deduction (CTAD), to reduce code of some unnecessary types.

 + `std::unordered_map::insert_or_assign()`.